Kminseo/gazebo_ros_link_attacher/README.md

-Attach two Gazebo models with a virtual joint in a generalized grasp hack
+Attach two Gazebo models with a virtual joint in a generalized grasp hack(using for melodic)

 # Build